Updated September 21st

 Elevation gain on the course is more than 3,000 feet.

-Late (onsite) registration is $160.
+Late (onsite) registration was $160.
 Number pickup & late (onsite) registration is at Sherburne Lodge from 5:00 to 7:30 PM and on race day from 6:45 until 9 AM.
-TRAIL RUNNERS register at ultrasignup.com

 All proceeds go towards building and maintaining trails along the route!